f5devcentral/bigip-automation/level-5/README.md

-# Self Service Load Balancing
+# Empowering Customers to Create Their Own Configurations

 In `Level-5`, we enhance the automation framework to enable customers or teams to create their own configurations for the BIG-IP platform.
 In this scenario, each customer/team manages their own Git repository, where they can make changes and commit configurations.
 The pipeline will then convert the configuration to **Per-App AS3** and push the changes to a downstream repository on a specific branch, allowing BIG-IP admins to review and approve the merge requests.